testingrequired/testframe/ANATOMY.md

 ### Config

-A config is a collection of middlewear that represents a set of tests: unit tests, end to end tests, api tests.
-The middlewear used will define how tests are found, executed and reported.
+A config is a collection of middleware that represents a set of tests: unit tests, end to end tests, api tests.
+The middleware used will define how tests are found, executed and reported.

-## Middlewear
+## Middleware

-Middlewear is a two stage curried function: [`setup`](#setup) then an optional [`results`](#results).
+Middleware is a two stage curried function: [`setup`](#setup) then an optional [`results`](#results).

 ```typescript
 interface SetupExecutor {